trcrsired/Portable-Cpp-Guideline/README.md

 ### Do not ```#include<windows.h>``` in public headers

 Reasons:
-Avoid including <windows.h> in public headers for the following reasons:

 1. Libraries like Boost may include the header as <Windows.h>, causing issues for cross-compilation since UNIX filesystems are case-sensitive.
 This can lead to compiler errors when GCC or clang fails to find the header.
 2. Windows APIs are not correctly marked as noexcept.